wesleydeal/deal.digital/content/now.md

 * Talk Talk -- Life's What You Make It
 * Jeroen Tel -- Stranglehold II: Letting Go
 * Volkor X -- Hypersleep
+* Genesis -- Second Home by the Sea

 ## Working on my mindset